sonic597/cavescapes/README.md

 # Cavescapes
-A game that uses a Monte-Calro based learning algorithm to traverse the world.
+A game that uses a Monte-Calro based learning algorithm to traverse a procedurally generated world.

 ## Running the Game
 Run MAIN.py using python 3 or above.
 Requires Numpy and PyGame installed.